This service is livestreamed at 10:30 a.m. on Sunday and will remain available for viewing later.

 We believe the resurrecting power of Christ cannot be overcome by evil, but persists in all collective efforts to make life flourish in the midst of destruction, to birth beauty in places of death, and to tend gently to the aches of this world.

 We profess the transforming power of love.
 We profess that justice is a form of love.
 We profess that we are still growing into the mystery of love.

 In the company of the saints who go before us, we journey together by grace, seeking always to unlearn all that obstructs authentic relationship, listening for the guidance of Sacred Wisdom, And praying earnestly for the day the Kin-dom of God is born anew.

 Until it is so, we live in hope, for God is with us.

 Pastoral Prayer & Dedication - Rev. Kate Mackereth Fulton, Associate Pastor

 Benediction - Rev. Dr. Pat Allen, Senior Pastor

 Postlude - Prelude on Oh, Freedom by Adolphus Hailstork - Marvin Mills, Organist

 Click here to submit a prayer request.

-Churches of Christ in the United States of America.
+Bible readings: New Revised Standard Version Bible (NRSV), copyright 1989 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
+All rights reserved.